 Acceptance into the Teacher Education Program is by meeting the criteria below:

-- Completion of the general knowledge test of reading, mathematics skills, and writing skills sections of Praxis I with scores of at least 172 or above on the mathematics and writing skills sections, and 173 or above on the reading skills section.
-Students must furnish the Teacher Education Department and Registrar with Praxis I scores.
+- Completion of the general knowledge test of reading, mathematics skills, and writing skills sections of PRAXIS CORE with scores of at least 150 on the mathematics section, 162 on the writing skills section, and 156 on the reading skills section.
+Students must furnish the Teacher Education Department and Registrar with PRAXIS CORE scores.

 - Classes in Teacher Education may not be taken until this requirement is satisfied.

-- Students with 25 or above composite ACT scores with no individual scores below 21 are exempted from the Praxis I requirement.
+- Students with 25 or above composite ACT scores with no individual scores below 21 are exempted from the PRAXIS CORE requirement.

 - Have taken TE203 Study in the Foundations of Teaching and received a grade of "C" or above.